cassiomolin/jersey-jwt-external-auth/README.md

 - `http://localhost:8080/api/auth/facebook/callback`
 - `http://localhost:8080/api/auth/google/callback`

-This URLs must be registered with Facebook and Google, respectively.
+This URLs must be registered with Facebook and Google, respectively:

-For Facebook, add the _Facebook Login_ product to your application and, under _Settings_, set the _Valid OAuth redirect URIs_.
+- For Facebook, add the _Facebook Login_ product to your application and, under _Settings_, set the _Valid OAuth redirect URIs_.
-For Google, in the API Console, under _Credentials_, you can set _Authorised redirect URIs_.
+- For Google, in the API Console, under _Credentials_, you can set _Authorised redirect URIs_.

-In the [`application.properties`](/src/main/resources/application.properties), make sure the value of the following properties match the callback URLs registered with your providers:
+In the [`application.properties`](/src/main/resources/application.properties), make sure that the values of the following properties match the callback URLs registered with the authentication providers:

 - `authentication.provider.facebook.callbackUrl`
 - `authentication.provider.google.callbackUrl`